INTERNATIONAL ALLIANCE OF WASTE PICKERS

 “I’ve said this many times before, we need to have a just transition.
 A transition by including and accounting for the perspective of all stakeholders, including obviously the 20 million waste pickers who are and who make up the global sanitation workforce.”

-Watch the Livestream here:
+Watch the Livestream here (no longer available).

-At the “Voices for an Inclusive Treaty” side event hosted by WWF and the Government of Canada, Marica Vázquez of Cooperative Les Valoristes joined representatives from the trade union movement, the Women’s Group on ending Plastic Pollution and the Global Youth Coalition on Plastic Pollution.
+At the “Voices for an Inclusive Treaty” side event hosted by WWF and the Government of Canada, Marica Vázquez Tagliero of Cooperative Les Valoristes in Montreal joined representatives from the trade union movement, the Women’s Group on ending Plastic Pollution and the Global Youth Coalition on Plastic Pollution.
 During the event, Marica highlighted the importance of waste pickers’ participation in the Plastics Treaty negotiations and why the concept of a just transition is fundamental.
 She emphasized that the recognition of waste pickers in this international instrument could in turn influence national policies:

 “There is no better tool [to ensure a just transition] than granting waste pickers recognition in the policies, norms and laws that affect them.”

-23rd April: Waste Pickers & Just Transition Mentioned Widely during Opening Plenary Interventions
+April 23rd: Waste Pickers & Just Transition Mentioned Widely during Opening Plenary Interventions

 With the official INC4 negotiations and proceedings officially kicking off, the IAWP delegation and allies monitored opening remarks from governments, allies and the United Nations Environment Programme.
 We were pleased to hear supportive remarks from Inger Anderson, the Executive Director of the United Nations Environment Programme.

-At one of the most important side events for waste pickers during the INC4, representatives including Francois Gendron (Cooperative Les Valoristes, Canada), Indumathi (ISS, India), Pietro Luppi (RETE ONU, Italy), Severino Lima Jr (MNCR Brazil), Soledad Mella (ANARCH Chile) shared successful experiences in incorporating waste pickers as door-to-door waste management service providers, outlined the need to recognize and regularize waste pickers in the reuse and repair economy, to incorporate waste pickers into solid waste management systems, and the overall need to reduce plastic waste (including eliminating single-use plastics).
+At one of the most important side events for waste pickers during the INC4, representatives including Francois Gendron (Cooperative Les Valoristes, Canada), Indumathi (TSS, India), Pietro Luppi (RETE ONU, Italy), Severino Lima Jr (MNCR Brazil), Soledad Mella (ANARCH Chile) shared successful experiences in incorporating waste pickers as door-to-door waste management service providers, outlined the need to recognize and regularize waste pickers in the reuse and repair economy, to incorporate waste pickers into solid waste management systems, and the overall need to reduce plastic waste (including eliminating single-use plastics).

 Speakers also included Adalberto Maluf (National Secretary for Environment and Environmental Quality of Brazil) who shared how Brazil’s legal and policy framework has evolved to support waste pickers.
 Representatives from the Avina Foundation shared how they had worked with the Brazilian waste picker cooperative movement to begin piloting a calculator tool to measure the triple impact of waste pickers’ work.
 The event “The Last Frontier: Waste Pickers Against Environmental Contamination of Plastic Waste” was co-organized by RedLacre, the IAWP, the Ministry of Environment and Climate Change of Brazil, the Ministry of Foreign Affairs of Brazil, and the AVINA Foundation.